- Diabetic Eye Screening

 …to help make us a valued and trusted partner within our care system, that delivers safe effective care to our local population.

-Being in the front line of service delivery, the screener will have contact with patients and their carers, GP practices teams and various other agencies.
-This will require a high level of communication skills and customer care skills to ensure good relationships are developed across a diverse area.
+This is a front line service delivery role, and the Slit Lamp Examiner will have contact with patients and their carers, GP practices, and various other agencies.
+This will require high level communication and customer care skills to ensure good relationships are developed with a diverse group of people.
+Experience in using windows based computer systems is necessary.
+The ability to transport yourself and equipment across the locality during the course of a normal working day is required for this vacancy.

 Applications from job seekers who require Tier 2 sponsorship to work in the UK are welcome and will be considered alongside all other applications.
 However, non-EEA candidates may not be appointed to a post if a suitably qualified, experienced and skilled EU/EEA candidate is available to take up the post as the employing body is unlikely, in these circumstances, to satisfy the resident labour market test.
 UK Visas and Immigration (UKVI) requires employers to complete this test to show that no suitably qualified EEA or EU worker can fill the post.
 For further information please visit the UKVI website.
 From 6 April 2017, Tier 2 skilled worker applicants, applying for entry clearance into the UK, must present a criminal record certificate from each country they have resided continuously or cumulatively for 12 months or more in the past 10 years.
 Adult dependants (over 18 years old) will also be subject to this requirement.
 Guidance can be found here Criminal Records Checks for Overseas Applicants.